 Northern copperheads live in varying terrain along the east coast of the United States, from Massachusetts south to Georgia and Alabama and west to Illinois.
 In Maryland, they can be found in coastal areas, marshes, forests, fields, wooded slopes, and ravines from the Eastern Shore west to the Blue Ridge Mountains.
 Copperheads particularly like terrain with rocky outcroppings.

 Northern copperheads are one of three species and five subspecies of copperhead living in North America.
+Check them out at the Maryland Zoo in the Cave, located in the Maryland Wilderness.

 Snakes have adapted to live in every environment on earth except polar.
 Their only significant adaptive limitation is an inability to produce internal heat.
 Like all reptiles, they are ectotherms.
 They can not generate their own body heat and must regulate body temperature instead through warmth from the sun.
 They bask in the sun to stay warm, stretching out fully, lying on or under rocks warmed by the sun, and spending nights on rock or pavement that hold heat after dark.
 When it’s cold outside, snakes coil themselves tightly in order to retain heat.
 They seek shelter from both excessive heat and excessive cold.